 Get set up in minutes and start selling today.

-Set store settings: Checkout, shipping, pickup, and taxes
+Store settings: Set up checkout, shipping, pickup, delivery, and taxes

-Your Square Online Store is automatically set up to accept online payments through Square, including methods such as credit cards and Apple Pay.
+Your online store is automatically set up to accept online payments through Square, including methods such as credit cards and Apple Pay.
 With our free plan, you only pay 2.9% + 30¢ per transaction.

 Before you can ship products, you need to set up a few basics: